-A Panel is a database of Participants who have opted in to participate in future research studies.
-There are many ways user research teams utilize panels.
-In Rally, customers can build 1 or multiple Panels, depending on the plan they are on.
+A Panel in Rally is a powerful tool that allows organizations to build a database of Participants who have voluntarily opted in to participate in future research studies.
+There are different types of Panels that can be created in Rally, depending on the specific needs and goals of the organization.

 Some organizations, like GitLab use panels for participants who are difficult to recruit.

-Short-term/temporary: For example, the GitLab UX Research Growth team builds Panels of Participants who have used GitLab for less than three months.
-Since this Panel has a specific time frame as a requirement for Panelists, it becomes obsolete after 3 months.
-These Panels often require very purposeful recruiting of specific types of users.
+Short-term/temporary: The GitLab UX Research Growth team, for instance, builds Panels of Participants who have used GitLab for less than three months.
+These Panels have a specific time frame requirement and become obsolete after the designated period.
+They are often used for purposeful recruiting of specific types of users.

-Other panel types include panels that are automatically populated, meaning the entire user base is a panel, and panels that are constantly being refreshed and overhauled.
+Other panel types include automatically populated panels where the entire user base is considered part of the panel, as well as panels that are constantly refreshed and overhauled.

 You can build multiple Panels in Rally.
 Each Panel has the following key sections:

-- This is your database of Panel members who have either manually been added to the Panel or joined via a Signup Form
+- This section serves as the database of Panel members.
+Panelists can be manually added to the Panel or join through a Signup Form.

-- This is your list of participants who have signed up for your Panel and are now awaiting approval
+- The New Signups section lists participants who have recently signed up for the Panel and are awaiting approval or further action.